unicok/go-os/discovery/README.md

 Provides a high level pluggable abstraction for discovery.

+Building on ideas from [Eureka 2.0](https://github.com/Netflix/eureka/wiki/Eureka-2.0-Architecture-Overview)

 ## Interface

-While the registry provides service and node information it does not include heartbeating or fault tolerant behaviour.
-Discovery should do both.
-It should cache registry info locally, heartbeat and remove nodes when they stop beating.
+The go-micro registry provides a simplistic manner of heartbeating through re-registration, we want to provide heartbeating as an actual type of interaction at the discovery level.
+Discovery will provide heartbeating as a published events so anything can subscribe to the heartbeats.
+It also includes an in-memory client side cache of the registry using the registry Watcher.
+The default registry does not cache and so is limited by the scalabilty of the service discovery mechanism chosen.

-Should also understand where there's massive failure and prevent deleting the cache.
+In the future it will also understand massive failure based on network events and stop from deleting the registry cache.

 ```go
 // Discovery builds on the registry as a mechanism